A WOMAN who told police she had been 'violently raped' has admitted she was lying.

 After the caseDetective Sergeant Stephen Holgate of Pendle CID said: “Offences of rape have a huge impact on the victims leaving emotional scars for many years.

-“Every effort is made to ensure victims of such crimes have confidence in the police with specially trained officers ensuring the best possible care is given whilst investigating the matter to the highest standards.
+“Every effort is made to ensure victims of such crimes have confidence in the police with specially trained officers ensuring the best possible care is given whilst investigating the matter to the

 “This is a life-changing offence and is treated as such.
 In making this false allegation Elizabeth Wilkinson has undermined the genuine victims of this horrific crime.